 Spell It 2018 is a guide put together by Scripps that groups words by country of origin and gives tips on how to work out how a word may be spelled based on country of origin.
 We strongly encourage each speller to study this list.

-The pronunciation guide that our pronouncers will use is from the Merriam-Webster dictionary, as is the information about the country of origin, part of speech, and definition.
+The pronunciation guide that our pronouncers will use is from the Merriam-Webster dictionary, as is the information about the country of origin, part of speech, and definition, and the information included in the Merriam-Webster dictionary regarding each word is the final arbiter.
+Spellings found in other dictionaries will not be accepted.

 Each child can request the pronouncer provide a definition, an example of the word in a sentence, the word’s part of speech, the language of origin of the word, and any alternate pronunciation.
 A speller may not be disqualified for asking a question or requesting one of these (however, the pronouncers are limited to filling requests for one of these items, and are not supposed to answer other questions about the word).